Tell us about your role and journey into technology. What galvanized you to start Chocolate Platform?

 We offer mobile app/game developers the Chocolate Ad Mediation platform, which is a comprehensive end-to-end monetization solution.
 There are many publishers creating fabulous apps but they aren’t able to leverage their advertising potential to build a revenue base.
 Our goal is to enable such developers to get the best value for their inventory and to boost their ad earnings.
 Especially as ad monetization is becoming the most important source of revenue for developers, it is important to offer a solution that enables them to monetize effectively by having greater control over their advertising strategies.

-At its core, our mediation platform is one of the most technologically sounds solutions that combines latest techniques such as unified auction, access to programmatic exchange and covers all major ad units — including rewarded video, full-screen interstitial, native and pre-roll video.
+At its core, our mediation platform is one of the most technologically sounds solutions that combines the latest techniques such as unified auction, access to programmatic exchange and covers all major ad units — including rewarded video, full-screen interstitial, native and pre-roll video.

-How do you prepare for an AI-centric world as a business leader?
+How do you prepare for an AI-centric world as a Business Leader?

 - Investing in the right technology stack.

 - Using Machine Learning to improve bidding analytics, increase yield and automate processes.